Sahasvinandith/WaterJug/README.md

-# Algorithm tosolve the water jugs question.
+# Algorithm to solve the water jugs question.
 Two water jugs are given to you .
 You can decide water capacity of each jug.
 Then user can enter the amount to be measured